Real-Space Approach to Light-Induced Hall Transport in Disordered Materials: Carrier thermalization and optically excited bilayer graphene

-The behavior observed in gapped BLG is analogous to that of gapped single-layer graphene, where the Berry curvature of the valence bands from both valleys cancels out, resulting in zero Hall conductivity in equilibrium -- see the blue line in the top panel of Fig.\ \ref{fig:bernal}.
-In contrast, driving the system out of equilibrium with circularly polarized light leads to an imbalance in valley occupation, giving rise to an anomalous Hall conductivity, as shown by the red lines.
+In the blue curve of Fig.\ \ref{fig:bernal}a), we show the equilibrium DOS multiplied by the electron occupation number $\braket{n(0;E)}\cdot\mathrm{DOS}(E)$, at $\mu=0$ eV prior to optical excitation.
+When the system is driven out of equilibrium, the optical pulse promotes carriers from $-\hbar\omega_\x{p}/2$ to $\hbar\omega_\x{p}/2$, as shown by the red curves, where the peaks are shifted due to the convolution of the excited carriers with the shape of the DOS.
+In the limit $\tau_\x{ee} \to \infty$, all the terms with $\tau_i$ that appear in Eq.\ \ref{eq:neq_evolution} go to zero and the time evolution doesn't exhibit any energy relaxation.
+This limit is shown by the dashed red curve in Fig.\ \ref{fig:bernal}a), where we can also see the excitation of carriers to higher energies.
+When a finite thermalization time is introduced (solid red curve), this second peak smoothens, as the excited carriers now thermalize into a hot electron distribution \cite{Hot_carriers_in_graphene_fundamentals_and_applications_massicotte_giancarlo_soavi_principi_klaas-jan_tielrooij_2021}.

+These changes in carrier occupation manifest in the Hall conductivity at the end of the light pulse, $\sigma_{yx}(t=4T_\x{p})$, illustrated by the red curves of Fig.\ \ref{fig:bernal}b) for different chemical potentials.
+As in section \ref{sec:haldane}, circularly polarized light excites electrons from only one valley \cite{Perfect_Circular_Dichroism_in_the_Haldane_Model_kazu_ghalamkari_tatsumi_saito_2018} leading to a non-zero Hall conductivity, in agreement with the trends observed in experiments \cite{Tunable_and_giant_valley_selective_Hall_effect_in_gapped_bilayer_graphene_yin_tan_barcons-ruiz_torre_watanabe_taniguchi_song_hone_koppens_2022}.
 Introducing a finite carrier thermalization time significantly suppresses the response.
-This reduction occurs because the carrier relaxation tends to drive the excited carrier population toward a hot electron distribution that mainly occupies the valence band.
+This reduction occurs because carrier relaxation tends to drive the excited carrier population toward a hot-electron distribution that mainly occupies the valence band.
+As for the case of the Haldane model and gapped single-layer graphene, the value of the non-equilibrium conductivity can be tuned by adjusting the pulse duration or intensity, which controls the number of excited carriers.